Savannah Station TRP

 Peanut

-We have big plans for this little one!
 Peanut is a master at helping new riders feel comfortable around horses.
-However, our ultimate goal for Peanut is to use his mini power to bring joy to seniors in retirement and nursing facilities.
+He is the ultimate Savannah Station ambassador making everyone feel welcome.
 He was born in 2011 and is a Appaloosa Mini Gelding.

 Picture